milenakapralova/socraticmodels/blogpost.md

 | Baseline Socratic with best params | 6.8 ± 17.4   | 16.8 ± 8.4   | 38.5 ± 15.9 | 57.6 ± 57.8  | 11.9 ± 8.9  | 90.7 ± 3.0 | 85.4 ± 1.7 | 25.3 ± 2.9 |
 | Improved Socratic with best params | 2.4 ± 9.9    | 15.1 ± 6.5   | 34.8 ± 14.4 | 49.4 ± 41.7  | 9.7 ± 8.1   | 90.2 ± 2.9 | 84.7 ± 1.7 | 24.6 ± 2.6 |

+It can be seen from the results table that the non-Socratic models perform significantly better than the Socratic methods.
+This is somewhat expected as some of these models were specifically trained for the task of image captioning, whilst the SM were used zero-shot.
+Surprisingly, our baseline SM with the fine-tuned parameters performs better than the original SM, despite having a less effective language model.
+This means that it is possible to obtain similar or even superior results than the original SM by carefully prompting the LM.
+However, the fine-tuned improved SM performed less well than the baseline models.
+This means that the promising results that we obtained in the qualitative assessment did not generalize well once we tested it on the MS-Coco dataset with the quantitative benchmark.

 ### 2.2 Chain-of-Thought and Visual Question Answering

+Section 2.2 illustrates examples of each of the CoT & VQA tasks (zero-shot & few-shot).
+The results of evaluation are summarized in 2.
+We achieve decent zero-shot performance on the CoT task (BLEU-4= 9.12, BERT=86.41), and this spikes drastically in the 1-shot setting (BLEU-4=42.03, BERT=90.97).
+In the VQA task, the zero-shot accuracy is already high (66.72%) and jumps to 72.91% in the 1-shot case.
+We refrain from comparing with existing benchmarks as our sample size is too small to make meaningful comparisons.

 #### 2.2.1 Zero-shot CoT
 <div style="text-align:center;">